sitphp/commands/doc/5_tools.question_tool.md

 ### Creating a simple question

 The question tool allows to ask for user input.
 Use the `question` method to create a new question.
-It can take to arguments : the question prompt and an array of autocomplete values.
+This method can take two arguments : the question prompt and an array of autocomplete values.

 ```php
 // In the "handle" method of your command class ...